nburner96/matti/README.md

-# Matti - A QGIS plugin for estimating soybean maturity
+# Matti: A QGIS plugin for estimating soybean maturity
 Soybean maturity is an important trait but manual phenotyping is time-consuming and error prone.
 Matti is unique among other comparable solutions in that it provides maturity estimates on an ongoing basis as plots mature by tracking the average green leaf index (GLI) of each plot during the senescence period.
 Regression models are used to monitor the senescence curve and provide maturity estimates when GLI values are near or below a user-specified threshold.
 Maturity estimates are added directly to the attribute table associated with the experiment/field shapefile.
 A summary graph will be displayed indicating the proportion of plots in each experiment rated as mature.
 This feature helps breeders better plan for note taking and harvest logistics.

 <p align="center">